Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 ### Target Audience
 - People with IBS trying to find Fodmap friendly recipes
-- People in all ages with or without IBS problems that wants to find healthy recipes
+- People in all ages with or without IBS problems that want to find healthy recipes

 ### User Requirements and Expectations